Nicolas Sarkozy: Economic policy

 The Union for a Popular Movement (UMP), Sarkozy's party, won a majority at the June 2007 legislative election, although by less than expected.
 In July, the UMP majority, seconded by the Nouveau Centre, ratified one of Sarkozy's electoral promises, which was to partially revoke the inheritance tax.
 The inheritance tax formerly provided €8 billion in revenue.

-Sarkozy's UMP majority prepared a budget that reduced taxes, in particular for upper middle-class people, allegedly in an effort to boost GDP growth, but did not reduce state expenditures.
+Sarkozy's UMP majority prepared a budget that reduced taxes, in particular for upper middle-class people, supposedly in an effort to boost GDP growth, but did not reduce state expenditures.
 He was criticised by the European Commission for doing so.

-On 23 July 2008, parliament voted the "loi de modernisation de l'économie" (Modernization of the Economy Law) which loosened restrictions on retail prices and reduced limitations on the creation of businesses.
-The Government has also made changes to long-standing French work-hour regulations, allowing employers to negotiate overtime with employees and making all hours worked past the traditional French 35-hour week tax-free.
+On 23 July 2008, parliament voted the "loi de modernisation de l'économie" (Modernization of the Economy Law), which loosened restrictions on retail prices and reduced limitations on the creation of businesses.
+The Government also made changes to long-standing French work-hour regulations, allowing employers to negotiate overtime with employees and making all hours worked past the traditional French 35-hour week tax-free.

-However, as a result of the global financial crisis that came to a head in September 2008, Sarkozy has returned to the state interventionism of his predecessors, declaring that "laissez-faire capitalism is over" and denouncing the "dictatorship of the market".
+However, as a result of the 2008 financial crisis, Sarkozy returned to the state interventionism of his predecessors, declaring that "laissez-faire capitalism is over" and denouncing the "dictatorship of the market".
 Confronted with the suggestion that he had become a socialist, he responded: "Have I become socialist?
 Perhaps."
-He has also pledged to create 100,000 state-subsidised jobs.
+He also pledged to create 100,000 state-subsidised jobs.